Influenza (flu) is a potentially serious and sometimes fatal illness, different to the common cold and different to COVID-19.

 In Tasmania, influenza vaccine is generally provided from late April to May.

-In general, people who qualify for COVID-19 vaccination in Phase 1 should receive a COVID-19 vaccination as soon as it is available to them, and talk with their healthcare provider about when to get their influenza vaccination.
+In general, people who are eligible for COVID-19 vaccination should receive a COVID-19 vaccination as soon as it is available to them and talk with their healthcare provider about when to get their influenza vaccination.

-People eligible for COVID-19 vaccination in later phases of the COVID-19 vaccine rollout should get an influenza vaccination as soon as it is available, and then receive a COVID-19 vaccination at least 14 days later, when it becomes available to them.
+People eligible for COVID-19 vaccination in later phases of the COVID-19 vaccine rollout should get an influenza vaccination as soon as it is available, and then receive a COVID-19 vaccination 7 days later, when it becomes available to them.